Advice for visitors of in-patients

 During your visit

-Our staff will do what they can to protect you and support you during your visit and will advise you of any risks.
+Our staff will do what they can to support you during your visit and will advise you of any risks of visiting.

 Please follow all instructions given by our staff, they will guide you to remove all PPE appropriately.